goFrendiAsgard/zaruba/docs/concept.md

 Based on the explanation, you can see that `zrbRunShellScript` has several `config` values.
 You can use those configurations (i.e: `setup`, `beforeStart`, `start`, `afterStart`, `cmd`, and `cmdArg`) to configure the `start` command.

-In our case, we can simply extend `zrbRunShellScript` and override it's `start` config:
+In our case, we can simply extend `zrbRunShellScript` and override it's `start` configs:

 ```yaml
 # Filename: main.zaruba.yaml